 Could I do something as flippant as ascribe a label to this brand of Hip Hop?
 Well, it could be argued this is music betwixt and between Hip Hop and poetry but seen as The Ruby Kid has the credibility of both an emcee and poet it would be unwise of me to assign him such an indecisive position somewhere in the middle.
 Upon perusal and re-perusal of his superb EP, The Ruby Kid above all proves he has an uncanny ability to move, to captivate and to convey a palpable poetic honesty to his listener.
 Maps EP is a magnificent blueprint for a promising future and henceforth the World is indeed his Oyster card.

-And finally, naturally I need to point out the concept regarding this particular post with thoughtfully furnished via Amy over at Lice buster.
-They definitely are an exceptional head lice removal services.
+And finally, naturally I need to point out the concept regarding this particular post with thoughtfully furnished via Kerri over at russell aquatics.
+They definitely are an exceptional swim schools.
 I definitely cherish a useful pitch!

 Posted in Business Post Date 06/20/2018